-I would like to thank my fellow Board Members, the Management and staff for their hard work, loyalty and valued commitment to the Group over the years.
+I would like to thank my fellow Board Members, the Management and staff at all levels for their contribution, dedication and valued commitment to the Group over the years.

-My heartfelt appreciation to our valued customers, suppliers, business associates, bankers and most importantly our esteemed shareholders for their unwavering support and confidence extended to the Group.
+My sincere appreciation to our valued customers, suppliers, business associates, bankers and most importantly our esteemed shareholders for their continued support and confidence extended to the Group.

-Dato' Lim Kim Huat Executive Chairman Kuala Lumpur
+Dato' Lim Kim Huat

+Executive Chairman

+Kuala Lumpur